We anticipate a decision from the government on the future of council services in Hampshire in March.

 We published our joint proposal for the government, Close enough to be local, big enough to stay strong, for local government reorganisation in September.
 This followed a vote by an extraordinary meeting of the council to do so.

-This sets out the case for 4 new unitary councils in Hampshire, replacing Hampshire Council, the 11 district and borough councils, and Portsmouth and Southampton city councils, with the Isle of Wight remaining an independent unitary council.
+This set out the case for 4 new unitary councils in Hampshire, replacing Hampshire Council, the 11 district and borough councils, and Portsmouth and Southampton city councils, with the Isle of Wight remaining an independent unitary council.

-Under our proposals, Aldershot and Farnborough would be served by a new north Hampshire unitary council, which would provide the services currently run in this area by Hampshire County Council as well as Rushmoor, Hart and Basingstoke and Deane councils.
+Under our proposals, Aldershot and Farnborough would be served by a new northern Hampshire unitary council, which would provide the services currently run in this area by Hampshire County Council as well as Rushmoor, Hart and Basingstoke and Deane councils.

 Timescale for proposal and change